King Albert Park MRT station: Bankruptcy of main contractor

-Cross Island line
+Cross Island Line

-The station was first announced to interchange with the Cross Island line (CRL) on 20 September 2022 by Transport Minister S Iswaran.
+The station was first announced to interchange with the Cross Island Line (CRL) on 20 September 2022 by Transport Minister S Iswaran.
 The CRL platforms will be constructed as part of CRL Phase 2, a 15 km segment spanning six stations from Turf City station to Jurong Lake District station.

-The station is expected to be completed in 2032.
+The contract for the construction of CRL King Albert Park station was awarded to China Communications Construction Company Limited (Singapore Branch) for S$447 million (US$ million) in October 2023.
+Construction of the new station was scheduled to begin in 2024 and be completed in 2032.

 Details

-King Albert Park station serves the Downtown line (DTL) and is situated between the Beauty World and Sixth Avenue stations.
+King Albert Park station serves the Downtown Line (DTL) and is situated between the Beauty World and Sixth Avenue stations.
 The official station code is DT6.
 Being part of the DTL, the station is operated by SBS Transit.
 The station is located along Bukit Timah Road at the junction with Blackmore Drive.
-Surrounding landmarks of the station include: Bukit Timah Railway Bridge, the preserved Bukit Timah Railway Station, Covenant Community Methodist Church, Methodist Girls' School and Sime Darby Centre.
+Surrounding landmarks of the station include: Bukit Timah Railway Bridge, the preserved Bukit Timah Railway Station, Covenant Community Methodist Church, Methodist Girls' School, Ngee Ann Polytechnic, and Sime Darby Centre.

 Design

 The designs of King Albert Park station and the adjoining stations, Tan Kah Kee and Sixth Avenue, are intended to represent the natural elements.
 The blue and turquoise panels in the station, arranged in ripple patterns, is intended to reflect the water surfaces.

 The station is wheelchair-accessible.
 A tactile system, consisting of tiles with rounded or elongated raised studs, guides visually impaired commuters through the station, with dedicated routes that connect the station entrances to the platforms or between the lines.
 Wider fare gates allow easier access for wheelchair users into the station.

 King Albert Park station is a designated Civil Defence (CD) shelter.
 To be activated in times of national emergency, the station features the reinforced steel blast doors and decontamination chambers to protect against chemical attacks.